pvtrov/MOwNiT/README.md

 # MOwNiT
-Computation Methods for Science and Technology course at AGH UST.
+Computation Methods for Science and Technology course at AGH University.
 Reports are written in Polish language.

 * [Lab 1] -> Wilkinson problem.
 * [Lab 2] -> Newton and Lagrange interpolation